How to Manage a Cybersecurity Incident

 2. "Stop the Bleeding"

-Your instinct might be to start investigating "how" this happened.
+Your instinct might be to start investigating "how" the breach happened.
 Ignore that for now.
 Your priority is to stop the damage.

-• Isolate: If one computer is behaving strangely, disconnect it from the Wi-Fi or shut it down — even better.
+• Isolate: If one computer is behaving strangely, disconnect it from the network and Wi-Fi or just shut it down — even better.

 • Consult Experts: Talk to your IT provider before deleting information.
 Blindly cleaning up after a cybersecurity incident can sometimes delete the very evidence needed to recover your data or cause a permanent system crash.